Croft-Y-Bwla: History and architecture

 Croft-Y-Bwla was built in about 1830 for Thomas Dyke, a Monmouth grocer, and was designed by G.V.
 Maddox.
 It is sited on a low spur of land with a distant view of the town.
 The two-storey house is of classical design, square in plan with three bays on each side.
 The walls are smoothly rendered.
 The entrance porch is of greenish stone from the Forest of Dean, with a pair of Doric columns.
 On the south-east side there is a verandah, described in 2000 as "exquisite" but "much decayed".
 The house also has stables dating from the mid-19th century, and a single-storey roadside lodge also believed to have been designed by Maddox.
 The estate includes a garden lodge, carriage drive, parkland, greenhouse and conservatory.

 The actress Helen Barry once lived at the house with her husband Major Alexander Rolls (1818–1882), who was Mayor of Monmouth between 1870 and 1874 and the brother of John Etherington Welch Rolls.
 Col J.H.
-Walwyn (1850–1900), Mayor of Monmouth in 1896, and his son Capt Fulke Walwyn D.S.O. lived at the house for a number of years.
+Walwyn (1850–1900), Mayor of Monmouth in 1896, and his son Capt Fulke Walwyn D.S.O. lived at the house for several years.
 Capt Fulke Walwyn was one of the first wounded to return to Monmouth in 1914 following the start of World War I. In 1932 it was occupied by the Sheriff of Monmouthshire, the shipping magnate and MP, Sir William Henry Seager.